acionescu/event-bus/README.md

 * If you spend some time capturing information in a relevant point of the application, make sure you're doing it in the most generic and useful way possible

-* You can always generated logs from events then the other way around
+* You can always generate logs from events then the other way around

 * The system gets to be more decoupled when using an event driven approach